neoeahit/Getting_and_Cleaning_Data_Course_Project/README.md

 Steps:

 1. Download the data and keep it on your local drive
-2. change the workign dir using setwd(<path to this location where u have downloaded expanded the downloaded file>)
+2. change the working dir using setwd(<path to this location where u have downloaded expanded the downloaded file>)
 3. The Script can be executed, at the same level at "UCI HAR Dataset" folder.